Food Waste and Climate Change

 Earth Day, every April 22nd, is an annual event since 1970 to celebrate our earth and drive action on the environment and climate crisis.
 So what does the amount of food you eat and don’t eat have to do with Earth Day?

-Food Waste, defined as quality food that’s not eaten and generally thrown out, is a major contributor to climate change.
+Food Waste, defined as quality food that’s not eaten and instead thrown out, is a major contributor to climate change.
 According to the USDA, Americans toss 30-40% of unwanted, quality, good -to-eat food every year!
 That’s 20 pounds of food per person every month!

 According to the EPA, “Research indicates that 40% of all food in America is wasted, yet one in eight Americans does not have enough access to affordable, nutritious food.”